 Why anyone would want to make this stove I’m not sure.
 Consider it a challenge.
 All things considered, it rates only about equal to your average stove, though it is more powerful than stoves using alcohol or Esbit® tabs.
 It does perform well.
 It's certainly unique and quirky, perhaps cool, even.

 General tools and materials

-Primary stove unit
+An inferior main stove unit